 - 1. Purebred registration papers must be in the individual member's name.
-Registration papers are required on all purebred breeding classes (except rabbits & chickens); otherwise, animals will show in the Grade classes. - 2.
+Registration papers are required for all purebred breeding classes (except rabbits & chickens); otherwise, animals will be shown in the Grade classes. - 2.
 A "Kankakee County 4-H Livestock Partnership Agreement" form for an animal that is being cared for off the member's property must be on file in the Kankakee County Extension Office. - 3.
-Breeding animals showing in Junior Department of the State Fair must be purebred and registered in the name of the exhibitor. - 4.
+Breeding animals shown in the Junior Department of the State Fair must be purebred and registered in the name of the exhibitor. - 4.
 Leased animals may not be shown in the 4-H Show.
-Leasing of animals is permissible for use as a project, but not for show purposes.
+Leasing animals is permissible for use as a project, but not for show purposes.